SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

-### Adding HTML5 application to the Launchpad site
+### Adding HTML5 application to the SAP Work Zone, standard edition site

-1. In the Site Manager, you can see the company Launchpad site, click **Go to site** to open the site.
+1. In the Site Manager, you can see the company site, click **Go to site** to open the site.

    ![open Created Site](./images/openCreatedSite.png)

-2. Enter the email and password for opening the Launchpad site.
+2. Enter the email and password for opening the company site.

-3. You can see the *BusinessPartners* application available as a tile in the company Launchpad site.
+3. You can see the *BusinessPartners* application available as a tile in the company site.
 Click on the tile to open the application.

    ![check App in Launchpad](./images/checkAppinLaunchpad.png)